AnthonyCalandra/modern-cpp-features/README.md

 Concepts are also provided by the standard library for building more complicated concepts.
 Some of these include:

 **Core language concepts:**
-- `Same` - specifies two types are the same.
+- `same_as` - specifies two types are the same.
-- `DerivedFrom` - specifies that a type is derived from another type.
+- `derived_from` - specifies that a type is derived from another type.
-- `ConvertibleTo` - specifies that a type is implicitly convertible to another type.
+- `convertible_to` - specifies that a type is implicitly convertible to another type.
-- `Common` - specifies that two types share a common type.
+- `common_with` - specifies that two types share a common type.
-- `Integral` - specifies that a type is an integral type.
+- `integral` - specifies that a type is an integral type.
-- `DefaultConstructible` - specifies that an object of a type can be default-constructed.
+- `default_constructible` - specifies that an object of a type can be default-constructed.

  **Comparison concepts:**
-- `Boolean` - specifies that a type can be used in Boolean contexts.
+- `boolean` - specifies that a type can be used in Boolean contexts.
-- `EqualityComparable` - specifies that `operator==` is an equivalence relation.
+- `equality_comparable` - specifies that `operator==` is an equivalence relation.

  **Object concepts:**
-- `Movable` - specifies that an object of a type can be moved and swapped.
+- `movable` - specifies that an object of a type can be moved and swapped.
-- `Copyable` - specifies that an object of a type can be copied, moved, and swapped.
+- `copyable` - specifies that an object of a type can be copied, moved, and swapped.
-- `Semiregular` - specifies that an object of a type can be copied, moved, swapped, and default constructed.
+- `semiregular` - specifies that an object of a type can be copied, moved, swapped, and default constructed.
-- `Regular` - specifies that a type is _regular_, that is, it is both `Semiregular` and `EqualityComparable`.
+- `regular` - specifies that a type is _regular_, that is, it is both `semiregular` and `equality_comparable`.

  **Callable concepts:**
-- `Invocable` - specifies that a callable type can be invoked with a given set of argument types.
+- `invocable` - specifies that a callable type can be invoked with a given set of argument types.
-- `Predicate` - specifies that a callable type is a Boolean predicate.
+- `predicate` - specifies that a callable type is a Boolean predicate.

 See also: [concepts](#concepts).